tfparker/Enterprise-SDLC-Change-Governance-Model/README.md

 This repository presents a tool-agnostic SDLC change governance operating model for regulated finance and enterprise transformation environments.

-The framework demonstrates how change intake, requirements, risk classification, UAT evidence, approval gates, release readiness, and post-implementation review can be structured to improve auditability, reduce undocumented production change, and strengthen cross-functional delivery discipline.
+The framework demonstrates how change intake, requirements review, risk classification, UAT evidence, approval gates, release readiness, and post-implementation review can be structured to improve auditability, reduce undocumented production change, and strengthen cross-functional delivery discipline.

-The model can be adapted to workflow platforms such as JIRA, ServiceNow, Azure DevOps, Rally, or similar systems.
-The repository does not depend on any specific tool configuration.
+The model can be adapted to workflow platforms such as JIRA, ServiceNow, Azure DevOps, Rally, Linear, or similar delivery-management systems.
+It does not depend on any specific tool configuration.

-The workflow tool is not the governance model.
-The governance model defines the control expectations; the tool records, routes, and evidences them.
-The model is not dependent on a specific workflow platform.
-It can be adapted to tools such as JIRA, ServiceNow, Azure DevOps, Rally, Linear, or similar delivery-management systems.

 > The workflow tool is not the governance model.
 > The governance model defines the control expectations; the tool records, routes, and evidences them.

-##
+---

 ## Purpose